shhawkins/chord-wheel-writer/README.md

 ## 🗺️ Roadmap

+- [ ] Improved timeline interaction
+- [ ] MIDI export — Load your song into a DAW and keep developing your ideas
 - [ ] More interactive music theory modules
 - [ ] Additional songwriting prompts and exercises
-- [ ] MIDI export — Load your song into a DAW and keep developing your ideas
 - [ ] Alternate tuning support (Drop D, DADGAD, Open G, etc.)
-- [ ] Chord chart generation for custom voicings
+- [ ] Generate chord charts for various guitar voicings of the same chord
+- [ ] Interactive module for exploring scales and modes
 - [ ] Additional instrument voicings
 - [ ] Song saving/loading to cloud